CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors: Background

 \textbf{SimRa data:} The SimRa data set consists of more than 65,000 rides from over 65 regions\footnote{https://simra-project.github.io/dashboard/}.
 Berlin accounts for the majority of rides of any region: Almost half the rides and incidents have been recorded there.
 Hanover and Nuremberg are the next largest regions with approximately 3500 rides each.
 The SimRa data set and source code are available online and in data repositories\footnote{https://github.com/simra-project/}.
 Due to per ride pseudonymization, we used only ride data for our classifier (see Section~\ref{sec:detecting}) and could not rely on profiles of individual cyclists.
 Each ride file has two parts: The \textit{incident part} and the \textit{ride part}.
 The \textsl{incident part} lists all incidents of the ride.
 The \textsl{ride part} consists of timestamps, \ac{gps}, accelerometer, and gyroscope sensor readings.
 In more recent versions of the app, linear accelerometer and rotation vector data are also included.
 The recording frequencies of the various sensors (Table~\ref{tab:theoretical-measurements}) vary a lot and as a result require a partition of the SimRa data set in three distinct parts: older Android rides, newer Android rides, and iOS rides.

 \textbf{Incident detection:} SimRa currently uses two detection methods in the live version which can be chosen by the user.
-In our original approach~\cite{karakaya2020simra}, the acceleration time series is split into three second buckets and the two largest jumps per dimension are marked as likely incidents.
+In our original approach~\cite{karakaya2020simra}, the acceleration time series is split into three second buckets.
+Each bucket contains the initial GPS location and multiple sensor readings alongside their timestamp.
+In each bucket, the biggest difference between two consecutive accelerometer sensor readings is calculated for each of the three directional axes.
+Then, the buckets with the top two differences for each directional axis is marked as a likely incident.
+Markers get placed at the GPS location of these buckets as can be seen in Figure~\ref{fig:user-story}.
 The alternative approach~\cite{sanchez2020detecting} uses a simple \ac{fcn} architecture but does not consider gyroscope sensor features yet.